ken-neth/kenny-lomas/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Deploy project on Firebase

+In the project directory, you can run:

+### `yarn build'

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+### `firebase deploy'

+Deploys index.html in build folder.

 ## Available Scripts

 In the project directory, you can run: